cloudmesh-community/sp19-222-101/project-report/report.md

 :warning: This is in review

-:question: Is a conclusion necessary for this project?
-Since we aren't really testing any hypothesis, it seems like a conclusion section is unneeded.
-But if you are looking for one, what would you like for us to include?

-:wave: Yes include a conclusion about who would use this? single users? companies? discuss implentation, potential pitfalls etc etc 3-5 sentences should suffice.

-:wave: General comment the phrase  "In other words" is a bit jargony, you don't need to remove it everywhere but remember in the future that if you need to state something a different way for emphasis you can use something like Stated a different way..or put differently.
-Again not crititcal but something to think about to imporve your science writing.

-:wave: the same can be said about "as previously mentioned" avoid using these pharases so close togerher.

 :smiley: overall this paper is in excellent shape, you should not have to spend too much more time to have a very polished finished product.

 | Eric Bower, Tyler Zhang